EvgeniiKlimenko/AutomobileHelper/README.md

-# AutomobileSir
+# AutomobileHelper
-Application for keeping records about the car.
-Price, description, date.
+Application for keeping records about your car.
+Price, description, date, etc.
+Uses: plane JDBC with MySQL database.
+Plus OpenFX 11 for UI and OpenJDK 11.